How to detect the lightest glueball: Discussion

-The use of $\gamma\gamma$ collisions for the possible yield of glueballs has already been realized as ingredients of experimental studies on $ee$ and $e{\bar e}$ collisions \cite{Acciarri}, \cite{Abe}, \cite{Uehara}.
+The use of $\gamma\gamma$ collisions for the possible yield of glueballs has already been realized as ingredients of experimental studies on $ee$ and $e{\bar e}$ collisions \cite{Acciarri}--\cite{Uehara}.
 However, the physics behind those experiments differs from the physics behind the hunting of the lightest glueball proposed here.
-Unlike the former, having to do with virtual photons, the latter bears on real photons.
-According to the concept of vector meson dominance, virtual photons are capable of creating neutral vector mesons, Figure~\ref{virtual}~(i).
-The most plausible scenario for the collision of such photons relates to the conversion of the created vector mesons into a pair of scalar mesons \footnote{Say into $K{\bar K}$, which is typical for the experiments analyzed in \cite{Acciarri}, \cite{Abe}, \cite{Uehara}.}, represented by planar tree diagrams, Figure~\ref{virtual}~(ii).
-If higher order diagrams with gluon lines are taken into account, the resonances appearing in the cross section may be attributed to the interposition of a glueball.
+Unlike the former which has to do with virtual photons, the latter bears on real photons.
+According to the concept of the vector meson dominance, virtual photons are capable of creating neutral vector mesons, Figure~\ref{virtual}~(a).
+The most plausible scenario for the collision of such photons relates to the conversion of the created vector mesons into a pair of scalar mesons \footnote{Say into $K{\bar K}$, which is typical for the experiments analyzed in \cite{Acciarri}--\cite{Uehara}.}, represented by planar tree diagrams, Figure~\ref{virtual}~(b).
+If higher order diagrams, with gluon lines being taken into account, the resonances appearing in the cross section may be attributed to the interposition of a glueball.
 In fact, this effect is due to a glueball mixed with $q{\bar q}$ states.
-This comes into particular prominence from Figure~\ref{virtual}~(iii): the glueball history is sandwiched between $q$ and ${\bar q}$ world lines.
-On the other hand, a real photon cannot spontaneously turn to a massive particle, while a head-on collision of two such photons brings into existence of a massive entity $G$.
-If the total helicity of the colliding photons is zero, and the centre-of-mass energy $\sqrt{s}$ equals the mass of the lightest glueball, this $G$ proves to be just the lightest glueball.
-Although the outcome of the array of reactions completed in the above experiments, $\gamma\gamma\to\phi\phi\to K{\bar K}\to 4\pi$, is similar to that of the array of the proposed reactions, $\gamma\gamma\to G\to\rho^0\rho^0\to 4\pi$, the contents of the compared processes seem much different.
+This comes into particular prominence from Figure~\ref{virtual}~(c): the glueball history is sandwiched between the quark and antiquark world lines.

+On the other hand, the probability amplitude that a real photon spontaneously turns to a massive particle is very small, while a head-on collision of two such photons brings into existence of a massive entity ${\mathbb G}$.
+If the total helicity of the colliding photons is zero, and the center-of-mass energy $\sqrt{s}$ equals the mass of the lightest glueball, this ${\mathbb G}$ proves to be just the lightest glueball.
+Although the outcome of the array of reactions completed in the above experiments, $\gamma\gamma\to\phi\phi\to K{\bar K}\to 4\pi$, is similar to that of the array of the proposed reactions, $\gamma\gamma\to {\mathbb G}\to\rho^0\rho^0\to 4\pi$, the contents of the compared processes seem much different. \psfrag{K}[c][c]{$K$} \psfrag{G}[c][c]{$\bar K$}

+It might be well to mention a recent event \cite{Csorgo}, indirectly touching the subject of our discussion, -- the experimental discovery of the odderon (a virtual colorless three-gluon state), which is likely to be of great importance in the dynamics of three-gluon vector glueball.